Forgotten Former Lightning Players Who Will Shock You

 6. Wendel Clark (LW)

 Toronto Maple Leafs great Wendel Clark admittedly bounced around the league a lot.
 Everyone knows that, but it’s still probably more than you recall.
-His 65-game stint with the Lightning in 1998-99 was brief, but, surprisingly, it’s actually the second-most amount of games he played for a single team (even more than the 58 with the New York Islanders).
+His 65-game stint with the Lightning in 1998-99 was brief, but, surprisingly, it represents the second-most amount of games he played for a single team (even more than the 58 with the New York Islanders).
 A classic case of the right guy, but wrong jersey.

 Regardless, Clark, who signed with the Lightning as a free agent, gets the nod at left-wing over a guy like Gary Roberts (2008-09) for a few reasons here.
 Sure, they would both provide toughness to our lineup, but Clark still had a few seasons left in his career as a 32-year-old when he played for the Lightning.
 Clark also scored a relatively impressive 28 goals and 42 points.
 Roberts only mustered seven points for the Lightning over what would be the final 30 games of his career in 2008-09.